briancpark/csc766-project/README.md

 ## Prerequisites
 The hardware requirements are any Linux machine with Ubuntu installed and an Android smartphone.

 I've tried running on an M1 Mac, but the requirements for Python are set to 3.6, which is difficult to get installed natively on the ARM ISA.
-It's possible via Rosetta, but for convenience I've been using a Linux machine with sudo permissions enabled.
+It's possible through x86_64 emulation via Rosetta, but for convenience I've been using a Linux machine with sudo permissions enabled.

 ## Setup
 Before getting the project setup, you'll need to install the dependencies as required by MACE.